-Just over £25,000 was raised by the autumn of 2021, enabling us to open the fund to applications from charitable, voluntary and community organisations for projects that support the most vulnerable in our communities.
-We supported 15 projects through the fund.
+In 2021-22 we awarded grants up to £2,000 for projects that support the most vulnerable in our communities.
+We supported fifteen projects through the fund.

-For the 2022-23 financial year, we used the fund to provide grants of £250 to Warm Spaces that had registered with us and signed up to our Warm Spaces Charter.
-We supported 26 Warm Spaces through the fund.
+In 2022-23, we used the fund to provide grants of £250 to Warm Spaces that had registered with us and signed up to our Warm Spaces Charter.
+Twenty-four Warm Spaces took up the grant.

-All applications to the Community Contribution Fund grant schemes are assessed by a panel of Councillors.
+All applications to the Community Contribution Fund grant schemes are agreed by a panel of Councillors.
 You can see full details of successful applicants to the scheme below.

 Make a contribution

 Any contribution is separate from your Council Tax, and you can contribute more than once.
 The minimum contribution is £5, and there is no maximum.

 The scheme is administered by us, but is not used to supplement council services.
 Every penny contributed goes to fund local projects.